 The auto-save occurs irrespective of whether you manually save the changes to the project or not.
 Earlier, Premiere Pro would not execute auto-save if you manually saved within the interval setting.
 If the system goes idle for a period beyond the interval setting, Premiere Pro forces an auto-save.

-Select this preference to let Premiere Pro auto-save your projects directly to your Creative Cloud-based storage.
+To let Premiere Pro auto-save your projects directly to your Creative Cloud-based storage, select this preference.

 Controls how Premiere Pro transfers video and audio directly from a deck or camera.
 (None of the other project settings options affect capturing.)
 The contents of this panel depend on the editing mode.
-If you’re capturing DV footage, use the default DV capture settings.
-When DV/IEEE 1394 Capture is the selected capture format, no options are available because the options are automatically set to the IEEE 1394 standard.
-Additional capture formats and options appear if you install other software, such as software included with a capture card certified to be compatible with Premiere Pro.
+More capture formats and options appear if you install other software, such as software included with a capture card certified to be compatible with Premiere Pro.

-For P2 DVCPRO 50 and P2 DVCPRO HD projects, the Capture Format setting is not relevant, because the assets are captured and recorded directly to the P2 card as digital files by the camera.
+For P2 DVCPRO 50 and P2 DVCPRO HD projects, the Capture Format setting is not relevant.
+It is because the assets are captured and recorded directly to the P2 card as digital files by the camera.